jq153387/avancevl.github.io/_pages/en/recruit/students.md

 ​**How are interns placed on teams?**

-​We look at your background and preferences, factor in team bandwidth, and then assign you a team that will be the best fit for everyone involved
+​We look at your background and preferences, factor in team bandwidth, and then assign you a team that will be the best fit for everyone involved.